PSA Blood Test

 Symptoms

-An elevated PSA level does not cause symptoms.
-However, if you are experiencing the following symptoms, you may consider doing a PSA test:
+An elevated PSA level alone does not cause symptoms.
+However, if you are experiencing symptoms that indicate problems with the prostate, you may consider doing a PSA test.
+Potential symptoms include:

 Results